d2l-ai/d2l-en/chapter_introduction/index.md

 * Another important and exciting recent development in unsupervised learning is the advent of *generative adversarial networks*.
-These give us a procedural way to synthesize data, even complicated structured data like images and audio.
+These give us a procedural way to synthesize data, even complicated unstructured data like images and audio.
 The underlying statistical mechanisms are tests to check whether real and fake data are the same.